Salt versus potassium blood pressure debate

 Isometric exercises for lowering blood pressure

-Astonishing research that two simple isometric exercises for the quadriceps muscle will low both diastolic and systolic blood pressure by 6 to 10 points; enough for some people to go off medication.
+Astonishing research that two simple isometric exercises for the quadriceps muscle[2] will lower both diastolic and systolic blood pressure by 6 to 10 points; enough for some people to go off medication.

 Use about 80% of your leg power and hold for 45 seconds.

-These knee exercises are not an alternative to the salt versus potassium blood pressure debate; coupled with a return to fresh fruit and vegetables most folk could get off anti-hypertensive medication.
+These knee exercises are not an alternative to the salt versus potassium blood pressure debate; coupled with a return to fresh fruit and vegetables most nonsmokers could get off anti-hypertensive medication.

 Isometric knee bends for hypertensionExtend the knee against the weight of the chair